Anonymous4Anonymous/MPI-Contract/README.md

 - `Makefile`: type `make` to build a new `civl.jar` from the source

-- `tutorial.c': the simple example we used as a tutorial for how to create new examples in the artifact abstract.

 - `experiment_output_plain_text.txt`: the original output log of the experiment we reported in the paper.